Siemens-Healthineers/K2s/docs/testing-checklist-certificate-autorotation.md

 > ```console
 > k2s node connect -i 172.19.1.100 -u remote
 > sudo timedatectl set-ntp true
+> # NTP may take a few minutes to re-sync; verify with: timedatectl status
 > exit
 > ```
+>
+> ⚠️ **Known issue (observed 2026-04-30):** After `set-ntp true`, NTP sync may be slow.
+> `System clock synchronized: no` may persist briefly.
+This is expected — `timesyncd` will
+> correct the clock gradually.
+The node clock **will not snap back to real time instantly**.
+> This is a test-environment side effect only — in production, the clock is never manually changed.

+✅ **Verified on 2026-04-30:** advancing to `2027-02-19 10:43:00` (295 days forward on a 1-year cert = ~80.8% lifetime) triggered a new CSR `csr-74qsg` within ~68 seconds.
+New cert file `kubelet-client-2027-02-19-10-43-09.pem` created and symlinked as `kubelet-client-current.pem`.
+Serial changed from `0205E52C922F6748` confirming rotation completed.

 ---